DECT: Application

-Technical features
+Characteristics

 The DECT standard specifies a means for a portable phone or "Portable Part" to access a fixed telephone network via radio.
 Base station or "Fixed Part" is used to terminate the radio link and provide access to a fixed line.
 A gateway is then used to connect calls to the fixed network, such as public switched telephone network (telephone jack), office PBX, ISDN, or VoIP over Ethernet connection.

 Typical abilities of a domestic DECT Generic Access Profile (GAP) system include multiple handsets to one base station and one phone line socket.
-This allows several cordless telephones to be placed around the house, all operating from the same telephone jack.
+This allows several cordless telephones to be placed around the house, all operating from the same telephone line.
 Additional handsets have a battery charger station that does not plug into the telephone system.
 Handsets can in many cases be used as intercoms, communicating between each other, and sometimes as walkie-talkies, intercommunicating without telephone line connection.

 DECT operates in the 1880–1900 MHz band and defines ten frequency channels from 1881.792 MHz to 1897.344 MHz with a band gap of 1728 kHz.

 DECT operates as a multicarrier frequency-division multiple access (FDMA) and time-division multiple access (TDMA) system.
 This means that the radio spectrum is divided into physical carriers in two dimensions: frequency and time.
 FDMA access provides up to 10 frequency channels, and TDMA access provides 24 time slots per every frame of 10 ms. DECT uses time-division duplex (TDD), which means that down- and uplink use the same frequency but different time slots.
 Thus a base station provides 12 duplex speech channels in each frame, with each time slot occupying any available channel – thus 10 × 12 = 120 carriers are available, each carrying 32 kbit/s.

 DECT also provides frequency-hopping spread spectrum over TDMA/TDD structure for ISM band applications.
 If frequency-hopping is avoided, each base station can provide up to 120 channels in the DECT spectrum before frequency reuse.
 Each timeslot can be assigned to a different channel in order to exploit advantages of frequency hopping and to avoid interference from other users in asynchronous fashion.

 DECT allows interference-free wireless operation to around 100 m outdoors.
 Indoor performance is reduced when interior spaces are constrained by walls.

 DECT performs with fidelity in common congested domestic radio traffic situations.
 It is generally immune to interference from other DECT systems, Wi-Fi networks, video senders, Bluetooth technology, baby monitors and other wireless devices.